 Each exhibiting company is responsible for obtaining insurance (Liability and Fire/Theft) in such amounts deemed appropriate to comply with its obligations hereunder and for its own protection.
-Certificates of liability insurance must be submitted to the Meeting Manager by Monday, July 26, 2021.
-Exhibitors wishing to insure their exhibit materials, goods, and/or ware of exhibits against theft, damage by fire, accident, or loss of any kind, must do so at their own expenses.
+Certificates of liability insurance must be submitted to the Meeting Manager by Friday, August 18, 2023.
+Exhibitors wishing to insure their exhibit materials, goods and/or ware of exhibits against theft, damage by fire, accident or loss of any kind, must do so at their own expense.

-Each exhibitor agrees to protect, save and keep ASHI Show Management, ASHI Board of Directors, Arata Expositions, and Hyatt Regency Grand Cypress forever harmless from any damage or charges imposed for violation of any law or ordinance by the exhibitor, his employees, or agents as well as to strictly comply with the application terms and conditions as contained in the agreements between the ASHI Show Management, ASHI Board of Directors, Arata Expositions and the Hyatt Regency Grand Cypress regarding the exhibition premises; and further, the exhibitor shall at all times protect, indemnify, save and keep harmless the ASHI Show Management, ASHI Board of Directors, Arata Expositions, and Hyatt Regency Grand Cypress against and from any and all loss, cost, damage, liability, or expense that arises out of or from, or by any reason of any act of omission of the exhibitor, his employees or agents.
+Each exhibitor agrees to protect, save, and keep ASHI management, ASHI Board of Directors, Arata Expositions, and the San Antonio Marriott Rivercenter forever harmless from any damage or charges imposed for violation of any law or ordinance by the exhibitor, employees or agents as well as to strictly comply with the application terms and conditions as contained in the agreements between the ASHI management, ASHI Board of Directors, Arata Expositions and the San Antonio Marriott Rivercenter regarding the exhibition premises; and further, the exhibitor shall at all times protect, indemnify, save, and keep harmless the ASHI management, ASHI Board of Directors, Arata Expositions, and the San Antonio Marriott Rivercenter against and from any and all loss, cost, damage, liability, or expense that arises out of or from, or by any reason of any act of omission of the exhibitor, their employees or agents.

 Purpose of Exhibits

-The purpose of exhibits at the ASHI Annual Meeting is to display and demonstrate products and/or services directly related for use by immunologists, geneticists, molecular biologists, transplant physicians, surgeons, pathologists, and technologists involved in the field of histocompatibility and immunogenetics.
-Each exhibitor is responsible for making sure that all attending personnel is aware of these provisions.
+The purpose of exhibits at ASHI are to display and demonstrate products and/or services directly related for use by immunologists, geneticists, molecular biologists, transplant physicians, surgeons, pathologists, and technologists involved in the field of histocompatibility and immunogenetics.
+Each exhibitor is responsible for making sure that all attending personnel are aware of these provisions.

-The venue provides standard security and will be furnished during the hours as deemed necessary by ASHI, but the safekeeping of the exhibitor’s property shall remain the responsibility of the exhibitor.
+The venue provides standard security which will be furnished during the hours as deemed necessary by ASHI.
+The safekeeping of the exhibitor’s property shall remain the responsibility of the exhibitor.
 The furnishing of such service is in no case to be understood or interpreted by exhibitors as a guarantee to them against loss or theft of any kind.